Manas-Mehta/Bank-Statement-Verification/README.md

 - PDF to image conversion
 - Visual consistency checking using Gemini 2.0 Flash

-- "1.
-Visual Consistency:\n"
+  1. Visual Consistency:
-        "- Checks for inconsistent fonts, sizes, or spacing within transaction entries\n" "- Looks for misaligned columns or rows in transaction tables\n" "- Identifies any breaks in table lines or borders\n" "- Detects variations in text opacity or quality\n"
+        - Checks for inconsistent fonts, sizes, or spacing within transaction entries
+        - Looks for misaligned columns or rows in transaction tables
+        - Identifies any breaks in table lines or borders
+        - Detects variations in text opacity or quality

-  "2.
-Numerical Analysis:\n"
+  2. Numerical Analysis:
-        "- Checks if running balances correctly reflect transaction amounts\n" "- Looks for unrealistic or suspiciously rounded transaction amounts\n" "- Verifies that dates are in chronological order\n" "- Checks for duplicate transaction entries\n"
+        - Checks if running balances correctly reflect transaction amounts
+        - Looks for unrealistic or suspiciously rounded transaction amounts
+        - Verifies that dates are in chronological order
+        - Checks for duplicate transaction entries

-  "3.
-Document Integrity:\n"
+  3. Document Integrity:
-        "- Identifies any signs of digital manipulation (blurring, pixelation, or artifacts)\n" "- Checks for inconsistent backgrounds or color variations\n" "- Looks for signs of cut-and-paste modifications\n" "- Verifies that bank logos and branding elements appear authentic\n"
+        - Identifies any signs of digital manipulation (blurring, pixelation, or artifacts)
+        - Checks for inconsistent backgrounds or color variations
+        - Looks for signs of cut-and-paste modifications
+        - Verifies that bank logos and branding elements appear authentic

-        "4.
-Layout Analysis:\n"
+  4. Layout Analysis:
-        "- Verifies consistent spacing between transactions\n"
+        - Verifies consistent spacing between transactions
-        "- Checks header and footer alignment across pages\n" "- Looks for unusual gaps or spacing in transaction lists\n" "- Verifies that account information formatting is consistent\n"
+        - Checks header and footer alignment across pages
+        - Looks for unusual gaps or spacing in transaction lists
+        - Verifies that account information formatting is consistent

-        "5.
-Content Examination:\n"
+  5. Content Examination:
-        "- Checks for unusual merchant names or descriptions\n" "- Looks for inconsistent date formats\n"
+        - Checks for unusual merchant names or descriptions
+        - Looks for inconsistent date formats
-        "- Verifies that transaction codes follow expected patterns\n" "- Checks for appropriate use of currency symbols and decimal places\n"
+        - Verifies that transaction codes follow expected patterns
+        - Checks for appropriate use of currency symbols and decimal places

 #### Hidden Text Analysis